dojo/docs/dojox/index.rst

   * `dojox.widget.Portlet <dojox/widget/Portlet>`_

-    An enhanced TitlePane designed to be used with the dojox.layout.GridContainer.
+    An enhanced TitlePane designed to be used with the dojox.layout.GridContainer

-  * `dojox.widget.FeedPortlet <dojox/widget/Portlet>`_

-    An enhanced Portlet which can load both remote and local Atom and RSS feeds, displaying them as a list.

   * `dojox.widget.Roller <dojox/widget/Roller>`_